 By Christopher, Philippines

-My name is Christopher and I am a pastor from a family church in the Philippines.
-In 1987, I was baptized and returned to the Lord.
-By the Lord’s grace, in 1996 I became a pastor of the local church.
-At that time, apart from preaching in many places around the Philippines, I also preached in places like Hong Kong and Malaysia.
-Because of the work and the guidance of the Holy Spirit, I felt that I had inexhaustible energy in my work for the Lord and an unceasing flow of words in my sermons.
-I would often go to support brothers and sisters when they were negative and weak.
-Sometimes members of their family who did not believe in the Lord were unfriendly toward me, yet I could be tolerant and patient and not lose faith in the Lord and I believed that the Lord could change them.
-So I felt like I had changed a great deal since believing in the Lord.
-However, since 2011, I have not felt as strongly as before.
-Slowly, I have had no new enlightenment for my sermons and have not had the strength to break free from living in sin.
-I could not help getting angry at my wife and daughter and teaching them a lesson through my temper when I saw that they were not doing as I desired.
+My name is Christopher, and I’m a pastor of a house church in the Philippines.
+In 1987, I was baptized and returned to theand then by the Lord’s grace, in 1996 I became a pastor in a local church.
+At that time, I was not only working and preaching in many places around the Philippines, but I was also preaching in places such as Hong Kong and Malaysia.
+Through the work and the guidance of , I felt that I had inexhaustible energy in my work for the Lord and endless inspiration for my sermons.
+I would often offer support to brothers and sisters who were feeling negative and weak.
+Sometimes when their nonbeliever family members were unfriendly toward me, I was still able to be tolerant and patient; I didn’t lose faith in the Lord and believed that the Lord could change them.
+So, I felt like I had changed a great deal since becoming a believer.
+However, starting in 2011, I was no longer able to feel as strongly as before.
+I gradually lost new enlightenment for my sermons and lacked the strength to break free from living in sin.
+I could not help losing my temper with my wife and daughter when I saw them doing things I didn’t like and scolded them out of anger.
 I knew that this was not in keeping with the will of the Lord, but often I could not help myself.
-I felt particularly distressed about this.
-In order to free myself from a life of sin and confession, I put more effort into reading , fasting and praying, and found spiritual pastors everywhere to seek and explore this together.
-But all of my efforts were useless and made no difference to me living in sin and to the darkness in my soul.
+This was particularly distressing for me.
+In order to free myself from a life of sinning and then confessing, I put more effort into reading the Bible, fasting and praying, and looked everywhere for spiritual pastors so we could seek and explore this together.
+But all of my efforts came to naught; there was no change to my life of sin and the darkness within my soul.

 I then said to my wife, “I thought so before, but in 1 Peter 1:16 it says: ‘Because it is written, Be you holy; for I am holy.’
-I have believed in the Lord for thirty years, yet I cannot keep the Lord’s way and, living in sin, I am still capable of often resisting the Lord; this is not holy in the slightest.
+I have believed in the Lord for thirty years, yet I cannot keep to the Lord’s way and, living in sin, I am still capable of often resisting the Lord.
+I don’t remotely meet the Lord’s requirements.
 Ugh!
-How many times did I resolve to obey the teachings of the Lord, yet I could not practice the word of the Lord.
-How could I be worthy of entering the kingdom of heaven under such circumstances?
-The Lord Jesus said: ‘Not every one that said to me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of my Father which is in heaven’ (Matthew 7:21).
-According to the Lord’s words, it is not as simple as we think to enter the kingdom of heaven.
-The Lord is holy, so how can people who cannot practice the word of the Lord and who often resist Him be raptured into the kingdom of heaven?
-Only those who have changed and who do God’s will can enter the kingdom of heaven!”
+How many times have I resolved to obey the teachings of the Lord, yet I haven’t been able to put His words into practice.
+How could I be worthy of entering the kingdom of heaven this way?
+The Lord Jesus said: ‘Not every one that said to Me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of My Father which is in heaven’ (Matthew 7:21).
+According to the Lord’s words, entering the kingdom of heaven is not as simple as we think.
+The Lord is holy, so how can people who cannot practice His word and who frequently oppose Him be raptured into the kingdom of heaven?
+Only those who have transformed and who do God’s will can enter the kingdom of heaven!”

-After returning home that evening, I told my wife this news and after hearing what I said, my wife was willing to seek as well.
-I really thank the Lord that the next day they responded to my message and arranged to speak to us online that afternoon.
+After I got home that evening, I told my wife about it and after hearing what I had to say, she was willing to seek as well.
+I really thank the Lord that they responded to my message the next day and arranged to connect with us online that very same afternoon.
 That afternoon, we spoke to Sister Liu and Sister Su.
-From the conversation, I felt that they spoke simply, deftly and with insight.
-My wife was even more anxious than me and said, “I have something I would like to ask you.
-Is that OK?”
+From that conversation, I felt that they spoke simply, deftly and with insight.
+My wife was even more anxious than me and said, “Do you mind if I ask a question?”
 They enthusiastically said, “Of course.”
-My wife said, “On your church’s website it says, ‘God ofhas done a stage of judgment and chastisement work.’
-My husband and I know that without holiness no one shall see the Lord because the Lord is holy, but in Romans it says, ‘That if you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised him from the dead, you shall be saved’ (Romans 10:9) ‘For whoever shall call on the name of the Lord shall be saved’ (Romans 10:13).
-If we believe in the Lord Jesus then we are already saved and can enter the kingdom of heaven, so why does God of the last days undertake a stage of work of judgment and chastisement?
-I don’t understand this issue and hope that you can talk about it.”
+My wife replied, “On your church’s website it says, ‘God of the last days has done a stage of the work of judgment and chastisement.’
+My husband and I know that no unholy person will see the Lord because He is holy, but in Romans it says, ‘That if you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised him from the dead, you shall be saved’ (Romans 10:9).
+‘For whoever shall call on the name of the Lord shall be saved’ (Romans 10:13).
+If we believe in the Lord Jesus then we are already saved and can enter the kingdom of heaven, so why is God of the last days doing a stage of the work of judgment and chastisement?
+I’m not really clear on this and I hope to hear your thoughts.”